-The PUB holds hearings on a regular basis, usually precipitated by an application from one of Manitoba’s public utilities on a matter of interest.
+The Public Utilities Board holds hearings on a regular basis, usually precipitated by an application from one of Manitoba’s public utilities on a matter of interest.
 Hearings allow the Board to make a fully informed decision with significant public input.

 The hearing process generally begins when someone applies to the Board for a decision on a matter of interest.
 An applicant may be one of the following:

 • A regulated body, such as a utility

 • A representative of a consumer or special interest group

 Applicants for rate changes must demonstrate to the Board that change is appropriate.
 The Board must protect the public interest and our decisions are not only based on financial criteria.

 Applicants must provide information to support their requests, and respond to pre-hearing questions from the Board and interveners.
 Information provided before and at the hearing is examined during the hearing and is usually made available to the public online and through the PUB office.

 Notice of Public Hearing